 When you hire us, we work for you, not for the insurance companies.

-Frequently Asked Surety Bonds Questions
+Surety Bonds FAQ

-Who is a surety?
+Who is a Surety?

 The Surety, or Guarantor is the surety company that issues the bond.
 The surety provides a line of credit in the case the principal fails to fulfilled the outlined work.

-How does my credit score affect the cost of my surety bond?
+How does my credit score affect the cost of my surety bond??

 Your application will be closely looked at by the surety provider before offering financial guarantee for your agreed upon work.
 Your credit score, work history, along with other finance records will determine your reliability and determine the cost.